Search for interactions by active substance name or keywords

 Anticancer agents | ↑Neratinib | Serum concentrations may be increased due to CYP3A4 inhibition by ritonavir.
 Concomitant use of neratinib with Paxlovid® is contraindicated due to serious and/or life-threatening potential reactions including hepatotoxicity (see section 4.3 of SmPC). |

-Anticancer agents | ↑Venetoclax | Serum concentrations may be increased due to CYP3A inhibition by ritonavir, resulting in increased risk of tumour lysis syndrome at the dose initiation and during the ramp-up phase and is therefore contraindicated (see section 4.3 of SmPC and refer to the venetoclax SmPC).
-For patients who have completed the ramp-up phase and are on a steady daily dose of venetoclax, reduce the venetoclax dose by at least 75% when used with strong CYP3A inhibitors (refer to the venetoclax SmPC for dosing instructions). |
+Anticancer agents | ↑Venetoclax | Serum concentrations may be increased due to CYP3A inhibition by ritonavir, resulting in increased risk of tumour lysis syndrome at the dose initiation and during the ramp-up phase and is therefore contraindicated (see section 4.3 and refer to the venetoclax SmPC).
+For patients who have completed the ramp-up phase and are on a steady daily dose of venetoclax, reduce the venetoclax dose to 100 mg or less (or by at least 75% if already modified for other reasons) when used with strong CYP3A inhibitors. |

 Anticoagulants | ↑Apixaban | Combined P-gp and strong CYP3A4 inhibitors increase blood levels of apixaban and increase the risk of bleeding.
 Dosing recommendations for coadministration of apixaban with Paxlovid depend on the apixaban dose.
-Refer to the apixaban SmPC for more information. |
+For apixaban doses of 5 mg or 10 mg twice daily, reduce the apixaban dose by 50%.
+In patients already taking apixaban 2.5 mg twice daily, avoid coadministration with Paxlovid. |

-Anticoagulants | ↑Dabigatran (94%, 133%)* | Concomitant administration of Paxlovid® is expected to increase dabigatran concentrations resulting in increased risk of bleeding.
-Reduce dose of dabigatran or avoid concomitant use.
-Refer to the dabigatran product label for further information. |
+Anticoagulants | ↑Dabigatran (94%, 133%)* | Concomitant administration of Paxlovid is expected to increase dabigatran concentrations resulting in increased risk of bleeding.
+Reduce dose of dabigatran or avoid concomitant use. |

 Anticoagulants | ↑Rivaroxaban (153%, 53%) | Inhibition of CYP3A and P-gp lead to increased plasma levels and pharmacodynamic effects of rivaroxaban which may lead to an increased bleeding risk.
 Therefore, the use of Paxlovid® is not recommended in patients receiving rivaroxaban. |